grafana/loki/docs/sources/upgrading/_index.md

 ### Promtail

-#### Drop stages config changed
+#### Drop stage configuration changed

-The configuration option `source` was renamed to `sources` and now accepts a list of strings.
+The configuration option `source` is renamed to `sources`.
+It now accepts a list of strings.
-Also, the configuration option `value` was removed in favor of the option `expression`, which takes a regular expression.
+The configuration option `value` has been removed.
+Use the option `expression` instead, which takes a regular expression.

 ## 2.5.0